top of page

 01 RP-PEMF is based on Nature

-RP-PEMF is designed around how stimulation targets behave in fundamental biology, and the following essential characteristics are taken into account in the RP-PEMF method:
+We designed RP-PEMF around how stimulation targets behave in fundamental biology, and the following essential characteristics we took into account in the RP-PEMF method:

-1. Magnetic field strength effect on a target, and stimulation thresholds for a targeted pathway
+1. The effect of Magnetic field strength on a target, and stimulation thresholds for a targeted pathway

-2. Recovery times: how long it takes for a specific pathway to respond efficiently again, after a prior activation
+2. Recovery times: how long it takes for a specific pathway to respond efficiently and effectively again, after a prior activation

 3. SNS arousal, summation, and wind-up: physiological off-target responses for a given specific stimulation